tmmytwllms/final_project/deliverables.md

 Slides Presentations are drafted in Google Slides

 ### GitHub
-Main Branch All code in the main branch is productionready.

-The main branch should include:
+The main branch includes:
-✓ All code necessary to perform exploratory analysis
+- All code necessary to perform exploratory analysis
-✓ Some code necessary to complete the machine learning portion of the project
+- Some code necessary to complete the machine learning portion of the project

-README.md README.md must include:
+README.md README.md includes:
-✓ Description of the communication protocols
+- Description of the communication protocols
-✓ Outline of the project (this may include images, but should be easy to follow and digest)
+- Outline of the project (this may include images, but should be easy to follow and digest)

-As per our in class instruction, Git Hub commits are commensurate with our communication needs.
-In addition to our Git Hub commits, we have worked directly in the Main branch on occassion as well as through Slack and Zoom as needed.
+_As per our in class instruction, Git Hub commits are commensurate with our communication needs.
+In addition to our Git Hub commits, we have worked directly in the Main branch on occassion as well as through Slack and Zoom as needed._

 ## Machine Learning Models
-Team members submit the code for their machine learning model, as well as the following:

 ### Random Forest Model